-Why do therapists what me to use visuals* at home??
+Why do therapists what me to use visual and visuals* at home??

 *We mean visuals as pictures, photos or symbols of something or someone.

 Visuals are a great way to explain to someone what is happening or going to happen.
 They also don’t require verbal language to understand them (think road signs or signs in airports).